gmedina-de/Fluentness/README.md

 ||
 Services

+3 billion devices run java
+Java SE & EE revamp
+Java rethought
+Fluentness: The Friendly face of Java SE & EE

 ## Introduction
-Fluentness is intended to be an easy-to-learn, fully-integrated, Java-based, consistent and flexible web and desktop development framework.
+Fluentness is intended to be an easy-to-learn, fully-integrated, Java-based, consistent and flexible (mobile, ) web and desktop development framework.

 So let's say you want a fancy application that just says Hello to someone.
 Just add this to your flow/Controllers.java
 ```java